-A short walk from Top Ryde City, Ryde Park is a favourite of ours.
+A short walk from Top Ryde City, Ryde Park is a favourite of ours and only 20min drive from the Parramatta CBD, or 10min from Ermington.
 It has lovely manicured gardens, a playground, The Grounds Keeper Cafe, a basketball court, two shelters and few different sports fields.
-Ryde Park is a 20 minute drive from the Parramatta CBD, a 10 minute drive from Ermington.
+Plus a new awesome scooter/ bike track!

 This cafe is a local favourite.
 Many sleep deprived parents choose Ryde Park as a destination simply because they can get their caffeine hit at The Grounds Keeper Cafe at the same time.
 The menu is middle eastern inspired, with items such as kafte tagine eggs, shakshouka, and also some common foods such as bacon and egg rolls etc. Check out their menu.